 Our screening process answers these questions and more:

-- Is there a path to an asset?
+- Is there an asset identified?

 - What is the status of intellectual property protection?